Reviews You Can Rely On

 Analysis and Test Results

-We believe that all good hiking boots can be effectively assessed using six key traits, outlined below.
+We believe that all good hiking boots can be effectively assessed using six key traits, as outlined below.
 We developed a scoring system based on weighted metrics to rate each boot objectively.
 After spending countless hours hiking in each model and taking diligent notes about their performance, we tally up the scores to give you a clear understanding of each model's performance.
 Boots that score well across all metrics are given top awards, while others may do admirably in one or two categories and are awarded for their specialized performance.

 Value is an important aspect to consider, as you want to get the best boot that will suit your needs for the lowest price.
 We think of value in terms of how much performance you get for each dollar spent.
 There are some very competitively-priced boots in our review, some of which also score impressively well.